Amy Thunig: Indigenous academic women, because of her, we can.

 Share this Post

-AMY THUNIG IS A KAILAROI WOMAN, AND RESEARCHER AT THE UNIVERSITY OF NEWCASTLE.
+AMY THUNIG IS A KAMILAROI WOMAN, AND RESEARCHER AT THE UNIVERSITY OF NEWCASTLE.
 UNDERTAKING A PhD in education, while juggling parenting and partnering, Amy’s interests and writing centre around family life, Indigenous rights, social justice, academia and education

 Teaching in a university setting is a position of privilege, engaging in research even more so.
 The opportunity for impact is high, you are teaching and informing future world shapers and leaders, and are surrounded by people of incredible talents and intellect.